Four injured in fire at Exxon's Baytown, Texas plant | Headlines

 - United States

-Four people were injured when a fire erupted on Friday at Exxon's complex in Baytown, Texas, one of the largest refining and petrochemical facilities in the United States.
-All other personnel were accounted for, Exxon said, adding that its emergency response crews were still working to extinguish the blaze.
+Four people were injured when a fire erupted on Thursday at Exxon's complex in Baytown, Texas, one of the largest refining and petrochemical facilities in the United States.
+Those injured were in a stable condition and all other personnel were accounted for, Exxon said.

-The Baytown plant houses a chemical plant, an olefins plant, and the country's fourth-biggest oil refinery, with the capacity to process 560,500 barrels per day of crude.
-Sources familiar with operations at the facility said the fire was in the olefins plant but said no more details were immediately available.
-It was not immediately clear what impact the incident had on production from the facility.
+An Exxon official told a news conference the blaze had affected a unit that produces gasoline.
+The Baytown plant https://graphics.reuters.com/REFINERY-FIRE/EXXON-BAYTOWN/gdpzymxolvw/index.html houses a chemical plant, an olefins plant and the country's fourth-biggest oil refinery, with the capacity to process 560,500 barrels per day of crude.

-Three people were evacuated by Lifeflight rescue helicopter and a fourth person was taken by ambulance, Harris County Sheriff Ed Gonzalez said on Twitter.
-Initial reports indicated there had been some type of explosion at the plant, but there were no reports to evacuate or shelter-in-place at the moment, the sheriff added.
+The fire occurred in a hydrotreater unit at the oil refinery that was shut on Wednesday due to a bypass line leak, sources familiar with plant operations said, adding that those injured were contractors who had been repairing the leak.
+Three of the injured were flown to hospital by Lifeflight rescue helicopter and a fourth person was taken by ambulance, Harris County Sheriff Ed Gonzalez said on Twitter.

 Production was reduced across the Baytown refining and petrochemical complex in August 2019 because of a fire in a propylene recovery unit at the olefins plant.
 As many as 37 workers were injured in another fire at the olefins facility in July 2019.